 If you fail to report for an examination, you will forfeit all fees paid to take the examination.
-A completed application form and examination fee are required to reapply for the examination.
+A new examination fee is required to reapply for the examination.

 TESTING ACCOMMODATIONS

 The ABCN and PTC support the intent of and comply with the Americans with Disabilities Act (ADA) and will take steps reasonably necessary to make certification accessible to persons with disabilities covered under the ADA.
 According to the ADA, an individual with a disability is a person who has a physical or mental impairment that substantially limits a major life activity (such as seeing, hearing, learning, reading, concentrating, or walking) or a major bodily function (such as neurological, endocrine, or digestive system).